itachi1706/CheesecakeServerCommands/README.md

 An internal forge app handling server commands for the Cheesecake Network

-This is an application primarily designed for use with Forge Modded Servers in the Cheesecake Network.
-As such this mod is specially designed and is not meant for use by other servers.
-As such, no feature requests will be entertained.
+This is an application primarily designed for use with Forge Modded Servers on the Cheesecake Network.
+As such this mod is specially designed and is not meant for use by other servers and no feature requests will be entertained.

 [![Quality gate](https://sonarcloud.io/api/project_badges/quality_gate?project=itachi1706_CheesecakeServerCommands)](https://sonarcloud.io/summary/new_code?id=itachi1706_CheesecakeServerCommands)